NFARAdmin/TA100-GitFlowWebsite/2_GetStarted.md

 ## Intro to Terminal
 Many of the Git commands are run in Terminal.
 What is Terminal?
 The Mac Terminal is a command line interface (CLI) for the MacOS operating system (OS).
 Percy Grunwald from TopTechSkills has an excellent 15min video about Terminal for beginners.
 Please take a moment to view the [video](https://www.youtube.com/watch?v=aKRYQsKR46I) and familiarize yourself with Terminal then come back here.
 If interested in learning more on your own time, a more in depth explanation can be found [here](https://www.youtube.com/watch?v=ogWoUU2DXBU).
-Here are useful commands for terminal ($ is prompt and not part of the command):
+Here are some useful commands for terminal ($ is prompt and not part of the command):

 ```
 - To see the path of your current directory (Print Working Directory):
 $ pwd
 - To list content of current directory (List items):
 $ ls
-- To navigate to a folder enter folder name after cd:
+- To navigate to a folder enter folder name after cd (you don't include <around the name>, this is just an example):
 $ cd <folder_Name>
 - To navigate back up one folder:
 $ cd ..